Struggling to get interviews?

 1. Choose relevant professional memberships to add

-Affiliations aren’t an essential part of a resume, so to save space, only include ones that are relevant to the position you’re applying for.
+Affiliations aren’t an essential part of a resume, so to save space, only include those relevant to the position you’re applying for.

-For example, if you’re in the real estate industry, mentioning that you’re a member of the National Association of Realtors will enhance your credibility as a candidate.
+For example, if you’re in the real estate industry, mention that you’re a member of the National Association of Realtors to enhance your credibility as a candidate.

-While you might also be an active member of your university’s alumni association, in this case, it’s best to leave that information off your resume because it isn’t directly related to your career.
+Even if you’re also an active member of your university’s alumni association, in this case, it’s best to leave that information off your resume because it isn’t directly related to your career.

 2. Decide whether to create a separate affiliations section

-Creating a dedicated section for your affiliations isn’t necessary, but it can help them stand out to a busy hiring manager who’s going through dozens of resumes.
+Creating a dedicated section for your affiliations isn’t necessary, but it helps them stand out to busy hiring managers reviewing dozens of resumes.

-If you believe that your affiliations make you a much stronger applicant for the role, it’s best to add them under a header titled “Professional Affiliations.”
+If your affiliations make you a stronger applicant, add them under a header titled “Professional Affiliations.”
 This way, you make sure they’re not overlooked.

 Having a separate section is also helpful if you want to highlight multiple affiliations.